-By Anthony De Marinis, CDBC, CBATI, VSPDT, TTWC, VSA-DT
+By Anthony De Marinis, CDBC, ADT, LFDM, FFCP, VSA-DT

-Resource guarding, also known as “possession aggression” is a behavior a dog displays to control access to a valued resource.
+Resource guarding, also known as “possession aggression,” is a behavior a dog displays to control access to a valued resource.
 What is a valued resource?
-It is something of value to that particular dog.
+It is something that particular dog feels strongly about having.
 Just as people value different things, so do dogs.
 A dog may feel the need to guard food, a bone, a toy, space, another dog or even a human.
-It is important to point out that some dogs will only resource guard one thing, while others may resource guard multiple things in their life.
-When a dog is resource guarding, he might display defensive behavior to keep another dog, person or animal away from his valued resource.
+It is important to recognize that some dogs will only resource guard one thing, while others may resource guard multiple things in their life.
+When a dog is resource guarding, he might display defensive behavior to keep another dog, person or other animal away from his valued resource.
 Some dogs may also display overt aggressive behavior, which is aggressive behavior with intent to cause harm.

 Resource guarding is a normal, natural survival behavior that all animals, including people, will display.
-However, the severity of the guarding behavior will determine how normal, or abnormal and even how dangerous this behavior can be.
+However, the severity of the guarding behavior will determine how normal or abnormal, and how dangerous, this behavior can be.

 What Does Resource Guarding Look Like?